The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - Do a small test stripe on your horse before you go bananas.
 Start with a #8.5 to leave a fair bit of hair.
 If you want more removed, you can test out a #10 or #15.

 - Keep one hand on your horse as you work.
-You will feel his body language if you are busy being upside down in a pretzel shape and can’t see his expressions.
-That hand allows you to push against him if needed.
+You will feel their body language if you are busy being upside down in a pretzel shape and can’t see their expressions.
+That hand allows you to push against them if needed.

 - You will usually be clipping your horse’s hair against the direction of the hair growth.
 Diagonally, even!
 This allows the blades to skim under the hair and produce a crisp cut.
 There will be plenty of times that you will need to break this rule.
 Smaller areas, whorls, and awkward spots won’t follow this guideline.